 Surgical Approach for Hydrocelectomy:

-Inguinal exposure is necessary for open processus vaginalis, hydrocele of the spermatic cord or if testicular tumor is suspected.
+Inguinal exposure is necessary for open processus vaginalis, hydrocele of the spermatic cord, or if a testicular tumor is suspected.
 Scrotal exposure is done for hydrocele testis.
-Subsequently, two surgical techniques are available.

 Hydrocelectomy with Excision of the Hydrocele Sac:

 Incision of the hydrocele sac after complete mobilization of the hydrocele.
 Partial resection of the hydrocele sac, leaving a margin of 1–2 cm.
-Care is taken not to injure testicular vessels, epididymis or ductus deferens.
-The edge of the hydrocele sac is oversewn for haemostasis (von Bergmann's technique) or the edges are sewn together behind the spermatic cord (Winkelmann's or Jaboulay's technique).
-Hydrocele surgery with excision of the hydrocele sas is useful for large or thick-walled hydroceles and multilocular hydroceles; see also the following figures:
+Care is taken not to injure testicular vessels, epididymis, or ductus deferens.
+The edge of the hydrocele sac is oversewn for hemostasis (von Bergmann's technique), or the edges are sewn together behind the spermatic cord (Winkelmann's or Jaboulay's technique).
+Hydrocele surgery with excision of the hydrocele sac is useful for large or thick-walled hydroceles and multilocular hydroceles; see also the following figures:

 Hydrocele Surgery with Plication of the Hydrocele Sac:

-The hydrocele is opened with a small skin incision without further preparation.
+The hydrocele is opened with a small skin incision without further dissection.
 The hydrocele sac is reduced (plicated) by suture Hydrocele surgery: Lord technique.
 The plication technique is suitable for medium-sized and thin-walled hydroceles.
-The advantage of the plication technique is the minimized dissection with a reduced complication rate.
+The advantage of the plication technique is the minimized dissection with a reduced complication rate (Tsai et al., 2019).

 Complications of Hydrocelectomy

 Bleeding, infection.
-Recurrence of the hydrocele after hydrocelectomy should be below 5%.
+Recurrence of the hydrocele after hydrocelectomy is below 5%.
 Damage to the epididymis or vas deferens with infertility.
 Testicular loss due to complications is rarely possible.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z